 Reason #3: The Seller is Difficult or Unrealistic

-– This one isn’t necessarily you can do much about but it could be the reason your offer didn’t get accepted.
+– This isn’t necessarily one you can do much about, but it could be the reason your offer didn’t get accepted.
 Unfortunately there are some sellers who are going to be very difficult to work with or unrealistic no matter how strong your offer is.
+Remember my P.S. above, if it’s not this one, there’s something better!

 Reason #4: Your Buyer’s Agent Isn’t Easy to Work With